 Today you’ll see the very best youngsters on ponies at the start of their riding careers.
-Top pony riders will compete in the WIHS Pony Equitation presented by Huntland.
-Later in the day, junior and amateur riders jump for their division championships.
-You may spot a future Olympian among the riders on the final day of the WIHS Equitation Finals, where riders will compete in the jumper phase and final work-off for the championship.
-Then for a little fun, the WIHS Shetland Pony Steeplechase will line up for the final race of this series!
+Then the Medium Junior and Amateur Owner riders jump for their division championships, followed by the High Junior and Amateur Owner jumper riders in the Hall of Fame Jumper Classic, their most challenging class, before the champion is named.
+You may spot a future Olympian among the riders on the final day of the WIHS Equitation Finals, where riders will compete in the final phases of the WIHS Equitation Finals with jumper phase in the afternoon and the final work-off for the championship in the evening.

-Tonight, the ring will be electric as top riders and their superstar horses compete in the highlight of the week, the $215,000 Longines FEI Jumping World CupTM Washington presented by MARS Equestrian for the President’s Cup, with the biggest, most challenging jumps and the largest purse of the show.
+The panel of judges will determine who among the talented junior riders will emerge as the WIHS Equitation Champion.
+Then, the highlight of the week, the $406,000 Longines FEI Jumping World Cup Washington CSI5*-W presented by MARS Equestrian for the President’s Cup will take center stage for the biggest, most challenging jumps and the largest purse of the show.

 On Sunday morning, the top small, medium and large pony hunters in the country will compete in handy and stake classes, and the Grand Champion Pony Hunter and Best Child Rider on a Pony will be named.
 Then the WIHS Pony Equitation Finals will be contested to determine the champion.